labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step5.md

         self.shares -= nshares
 ```

 The important change is adding `: PositiveInteger` to the `nshares` parameter.
 This tells Python (and our `@validated` decorator) to validate this argument using the `PositiveInteger` validator.
+So, when we call the `sell` method, the `nshares` argument must be a positive integer.

-7. Run the tests again to verify everything still works:
+7. Run the tests again to verify everything still works.
+Running tests is a good way to make sure that our changes haven't broken any existing functionality.

 ```bash
 cd ~/project